 Cleaning the Corrosion, This is a must you need to use a fiberglass pen and clean.

-You Will Notice the pads have been corroded away and have no contact with their traces.
+You Will Notice the pads have been corroded away and have no contact or minimal contact with their traces.

 Replaced Parts